Dodilanne/log8371-onedev/README.md

 # log8371-onedev
-Continuous integration showcase for the OneDec project.
+Continuous integration showcase for the OneDev project.